-Having the right estate plan in place for your family is essential to avoiding family fights, probate court, and years and money wasted when you’re gone.
-Estate planning done right means taking the time now to update a will and living trust that will determine what happens to your estate after you die.
+Having the right estate plan in place is essential to avoiding the lengthy, stressful process of probate court.
+Take the time now to update your estate plan so that your legacy is protected after you’re gone.
 Are your family, business, and estate protected if you were to pass away?
 Can you avoid probate court?
 Click to watch the video above to learn more, and find out if you’re protected by taking our Estate Planning Audit.

 What is Probate Court?

 Probate court is a lengthy, expensive, uncertain, and sometimes scary process.
-Probate court refers to the specialized court type that deals with property, assets, and debt of a person after they died.
+Probate court refers to the specialized court type that deals with the property, assets, and debt of a person after they died.
 People, unfortunately, die every day, and probate court is often overrun with cases that can take up to six months or longer.
-The best thing you can do to avoid probate court is to plan out what you want and how you want things to fall after you’re gone.
-Probate court involves money, time, attorneys, and it all can be avoided.
+Luckily, you can avoid probate court by planning ahead.

 We hear nightmare stories from large estates, small estates, and everything in between.
 On the chance that you leave a house, some accounts, insurance, money, etc., estate planning is essential to making sure you preserve your legacy for your kids and kin.